Nyovelt/nolebase/Notes/Research/Papers/Testing/Awesome dist system testing papers.md

 	- Tianyin Xu, OSDI 24 Best Paper
 	- A **formal verification** framework to verify the correctness (not only the safety, but also the *liveness*) of Kubenetes Controller
 - **Acto: Automatic End-to-End Testing for Operation Correctness of Cloud System Management**
-	- Tianyin Xu, SOSP 23
+	- Tianyin Xu, Owolabi, SOSP 23
 	- An end-to-end tester for Kubenetes Operators.
 Acto continuously instructs an operator to reconcile a system to **different states** and **checks** if the system success-fully reaches those desired states.
 - **Push-Button Reliability Testing for Cloud-Backed Applications with Rainmaker**
 	- Tianyin Xu, NSDI 23